-In August 2019, I found myself answering a lot of questions about TTL timing, breadboarding etc. because everyone has been building Ben Eater CPUs and he has built a simple video display that shows a static low res image.
+In August 2019, I found myself answering a lot of questions about TTL timing, breadboarding etc. because a lot of people have been building Ben Eater CPUs and he has built a simple video display that shows a static low resolution image.
 His runs with a 10MHz clock which is about the upper limit for simple TTL circuits on breadboard.
 So I designed a fully synchronous design that works at the full 25MHz VGA clock speed, which I figure is an inevitable request from the community and I know from experience that it is tricky to get right.

 This could have just been all done inside an FPGA, but the aim of this project is to make a board which can be hand-built and serves as a learning experience, so this is an important requirement.
 It also has to be possible to make it on breadboard, so surface mount devices have to be ruled out.
 In practice I used the modern equivalent of TTL which is 74HC parts and some 74AC which are faster.
 Of course the frame store is made from static RAM chips.